Sitemap

 How to Explore the Effect of Doing Something?
 (Part 2)

-Applied Causal Inference 101: Non-Experimental Data
+Applied Causal Inference 101: Non-experimental data

-Photo by on
+Photo by JJ Jordan on Unsplash

 Problem Context

-For the sake of simplicity, let’s pretend the analyst does some background research and finds that “income” is the only factor that differentiates the customers who accepted the shopper’s card and those who did not.
-In other words, customers with a higher annual household income were more likely to accept the shopper’s card compared to customers with a lower annual household income.
-Moreover, intuitively, the analyst believes that higher-income people are more likely to spend more on grocery shopping.
-Adding everything together, in this example, income is the only factor that affects the treatment (i.e., whether a customer accepts the shopper’s card or not) and the outcome (i.e., the total amount of money that a customer spends at the grocery store in a month).
+For simplicity, suppose the analyst’s background research reveals that income is the only factor differentiating customers who accepted the shopper’s card from those who did not.
+In other words, customers with higher annual household incomes are more likely to accept the card compared to those with lower incomes.
+Additionally, the analyst reasonably believes that higher-income customers tend to spend more on groceries.
+Putting it all together, in this example, income is the sole factor influencing both the treatment (acceptance of the shopper’s card) and the outcome (monthly grocery spending).

-Figure 1: Confounding Variable and Spurious Correlation
+Figure 1: Confounding Variable

 Conditional Apples-to-Apples Comparison 🍎v🍎

-For simplicity, let’s further pretend that there are only three income groups among the customers.
-These groups are: customers with an annual household income of 1) $50,000, 2) $75,000, and 3) $100,000.
-If income is the only factor that differentiates our treatment and control groups, comparing customers within the same income group will be a kind of “apples-to-apples” comparison.
+If income is the only factor differentiating our treatment and control groups, comparing customers within the same income group will be a“apples-to-apples” comparison.
 Why?
 Because as the analyst figured out, based on her background research, other than income, on average, there is no other factor/characteristic which is different between the two groups.

 Next, we compare the monthly spending between the treatment and the control groups within the three income groups.
 By doing so, we get three different numbers.
-Finally, we take a weighted average of these three numbers to get our estimate of the average causal effect!
+Finally, we take a weighted average of these three numbers to get our estimate of the average causal effect.
 Figure 2 shows the procedure using a toy example.
 Also, it illustrates the “bias” in the naive estimate.

-**Here, weight=proportion of the total customers within each income group**
+**Weight=proportion of the total customers within each income group**

 Figure 2: Calculation of the Naive Estimate and the Average Causal Effect.
 A naive estimate means the simple difference between the average spending by the treatment group (customers with shopper’s card) and the average spending by the control group (customers without the shopper’s card).
 For calculating the Average Causal Effect, first, we calculate the difference in average monthly spending between customers with and without shopper’s cards within each of the three income groups.
 Then, we take a weighted average of these three numbers to estimate the Average Causal Effect.
-Note that, in this toy example, the weight of each of the three income groups is 6/18 because we have a total of 18 customers, of whom 6 are from $50k, 6 are from $75k, and 6 are from $100k income groups.
+Note that, in this toy example, the weight of each of the three income groups is 6/18 because we have 18 customers, of whom 6 are from $50k, 6 are from $75k, and 6 are from $100k income groups.

 Comparing Groups with Apples-to-Apples Trends Overtime 🍎v🍎📈

-For the conditional apples-to-apples approach to work, we need to know which variables to condition on (i.e., do a within comparison of the average outcome of the treatment and the control group).
+For the conditional apples-to-apples approach to work, we need to know which variables to condition on (i.e., do a within-group comparison of the average outcome of the treatment and the control groups).
 In our example, we assumed that income is the only factor that affects both the treatment and the outcome.
 Therefore, conditioning on only income was enough to get an unbiased estimate of the average causal effect.

 What if the reality is far more complicated than we have considered?
-For instance, maybe other than income, a customer’s materialism, impulsivity, and a whole host of other factors affect the treatment and the outcome.
+For instance, maybe other than income, a customer’s materialism, impulsivity, and other factors affect the treatment and the outcome.
 What if we do not have data on all these variables and cannot condition on them?
 In other words, how should we proceed when we know there is no way to turn the treatment and the control group into apples-to-apples?

 In such a scenario, we gather data from a treatment and a control group over an extended period of time before the treatment group received the treatment.
 Also, we gather data from both groups for at least one post-treatment time period.